Adobe Salary Negotiation - How to Negotiate an Adobe Job Offer

 As we explained earlier, Adobe compensation structures are generally controlled by preset salary ranges for different roles.
 To understand the strength of your current offer and how much you should counter for, we suggest you spend some time researching Adobe compensation data to better understand what the pay range for your specific role is.

 During this step, it’s critical to keep in mind that these salary ranges are dependent on the specific role, its level, and even its location.
 So you’ll need to take all of these considerations into account to find the most accurate information.
-For example, you wouldn’t want to come to the table with data on a software engineer salary Adobe if your offer was actually for a senior software engineer salary Adobe.
+For example, you wouldn’t want to come to the table with data on a software engineer salary Adobe if your offer was actually for a principal engineer salary Adobe.

 So where should you look for Adobe pay data?